Ovidiu Stîngă

-Ovidiu Stîngă (born 5 December 1972) is a retired Romanian professional footballer and manager.
+Ovidiu Stîngă (born 5 December 1972) is a Romanian professional football manager and former player, currently in charge of Al Sadd U19.

 Club career

 Born in Craiova, Stîngă began his football career at Viitorul Craiova.
 In 1990, he made his league debut for Universitatea Craiova at the age of 17, in a match against Corvinul Hunedoara.
 By the end of the season he was loaned to Jiul IELIF Craiova, and returned in the summer of 1991 to U Craiova.
 In the 1992–93 season he was the team's best player and took third place in the league and his side won the Cupa României.

 In summer 1995, he went abroad to Spain at UD Salamanca.
-He debuted in Primera División on 3 September against Espanyol Barcelona winning 3–1.
+He debuted in Primera División on 3 September against Espanyol winning 3–1.
 At Salamanca he scored 11 goals, being the second leading scorer in the team, but the club finished last and were relegated to Segunda División.

 In 1996, Stîngă joined Dutch side PSV Eindhoven.
 In his first season in the Eredivisie, he played only seven matches.
 In the 1997–98 season, he was one of the key players for PSV as they finished runners-up in the Dutch Championship.
 In 1998, he suffered a serious injury, which resulted a year break in the 1998–99 season and appeared once on the pitch.
 In 2000 and 2001, with PSV Stîngă won two consecutive Dutch Championship titles as well the Dutch Super Cup.

-In summer of 2001 he returned to Romania signing with Dinamo Bucharest with whom he won league title.
-The next two seasons he spent at U.Craiova, returning after 7 years.
+In summer of 2001 he returned to Romania signing with Dinamo București with whom he won league title.
+The next two seasons he spent at Universitatea Craiova, returning after 7 years.
 He was loaned for the 2004–05 season to the Dutch Eerste Divisie side Helmond Sport.
-In 2006, he was player and manager for U'Craiova in the Romanian second division.
+In 2006, he was player and manager for Universitatea Craiova in the Romanian second division.
 He helped his team to get promoted in the first league in the 2006–07 season, before ending his career.